cu-swe4s-fall-2023/assignment-2-python-refresher-davidgreenblott/README.md

     -use the `test_print_fires.sh` script to run these

 # Continuous Integration
 - Github workflows will run unit and functional tests upon push/pulls to a remote repo

+# Science Presentation
+## Introduction
+It was examined whether there was a correlation between forest fires and Industrial Processes and Product Use (IPPU), Forestland, and total emissions for Albania

+## Methods
+Data was extracted from the Agrofood_co2_emission.csv for each of the four fields.
+The forest fire data was plotted against each of the three other fields to examine correlations.

+## Results
+1. There was a positive correlation between Forest Fires and Forestland
+- this seems to be against logic
+2. There was a negative correlation between Forest Fires and IPPU
+3. There didn't eem to be too much of a correlation between Forest Firest and total emissions